Huykieu2903/README/privacy.md

 We may update this Privacy Policy.
 We will notify users of major changes.

 ## 7. Contact
-For questions, contact [Your Email or Discord Handle].
+For questions, contact kgiahuy790@outlook.com or sodiumart on Discord